Home | Blog Index | Blog Archives | Christianity & Faith Essays

 EXPEDITION VIDEO: March 4 storms - Wentzville to Chesterfield, MO

-One thing I've learned in weather expeditioning is to never ignore a surface low that manages to entrain some instability, no matter how weak.
+One thing I've learned in storm photography is to never ignore a surface low that manages to entrain some instability, no matter how weak.
 Today we had that very situation just west of St. Louis, about 500-700 j/kg CAPE, steep lapse rates (sub-zero 850mb temps), backed surface winds ahead of the low, a good burst of upper level support and a cold front to kick off convection.
 I targeted Bowling Green, MO this afternoon, but got a late start, not getting on the road until after 3PM.
 I originally was trying to get ahead of the storm headed straight for Bowling Green, but was about 20 minutes too far behind.